- 28 Masters

 UB is committed to offering services that help students succeed.
 These services provide UB students with a comprehensive support network.

 The University of Bridgeport Student Health Services offers high quality, student health care for the treatment of acute illnesses and injuries.

-Serious medical problems are referred to the local hospital emergency room.
-A medical director, nurse practitioners, and nurses staff the center.
-Health Services’ emphasis is geared towards wellness.
+At the University of Bridgeport, student involvement and leadership in extracurricular activities is encouraged and celebrated.
 The Office of Campus Activities and Civic Engagement serves to advise and assist students with their programming efforts, provide training and leadership development, and coordinates local volunteer and community service opportunities for students.

-The University of Bridgeport is accredited by the New England Association of Schools and Colleges.
-The University also is accredited by the Connecticut Office of Higher Education.
+The University of Bridgeport is fully accredited by the New England Association of Schools and Colleges.
+The University also is accredited by the Board of Governors of the Connecticut Department of Higher Education.

 Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.

 At first, I had anxiety on how do I cope up with my studies and the living, later with the encouragement and support from faculty, it flowed well through the assignments and classes, with a bunch of people whom you could ask for help and a few with whom you could cook food and stuff, overall it help me live through the young age of Bridgeport.
 Thanks for letting me know...